+Do you want to pay me for breathing?
 You can offer monthly support through Patreon or directly on my own store.
 I would prefer you use my site and avoid Patreon’s cut, of course, but whatever works for you is fine.

 $5/month gets you ebooks of almost everything I write.1 Depending on how much money you toss in my hat you can get your name in books, join a monthly video hangout with me, or make me mail you print copies of everything not only signed, but made out to you personally.

 No matter which you choose, I appreciate all my Patronizers.

 If I’m writing a technology book you particularly want to support, you can sponsor it.
 Sponsoring helps with the initial expenses of writing a book, and keeps the pet rats fed as I’m making words.
 I mean, just look at those faces.
 How could anyone say no?

 Sponsors get their name in ebooks, or both print and ebook.
 Also, I send print sponsors a physical gift.

 Sponsorships go on sale after I have fulfilled the previous print sponsorship and am making words on the new project.
 They end when I complete the first draft of a book and send it for technical review.
 I have a mailing list where I announce when sponsorships open and when they’re about to end.